Anything You Say

 The story has dominated local and regional headlines for the past month, with updates occurring each day during every newscast.

 The national media has chimed in regularly as well, often as the lead story as details continue to unfold.
+Why my mind would steer in the direction of the topic on my drive home is anyone’s guess.

 I can’t blame it on the Mexican food I did not eat at lunch!